manu-07-ela/LAPR2_ISEP/docs/SprintA/FURPS.md

 ### _Help and Documentation_

 ### _Interface Asthetics and Design_
+>The user interface must be simple, intuitive and consistent.

 ______
 ## Reliability
 _Refers to the integrity, compliance and interoperability of the software.
 The requirements to be considered are: frequency and severity of failure, possibility of recovery, possibility of prediction, accuracy, average time between failures._